-Naval forces face both conventional and unconventional threats, resulting in a need for vessels and maritime craft equipped with the latest technologies and designs.
+Naval forces face both conventional and unconventional threats, resulting in a need for effective warship design and for vessels and maritime craft equipped with the latest technologies and designs.

 Naval shipbuilding and modernisation are critical to delivering and maintaining the latest warfighting capabilities for defence forces, as well as to replace ageing fleets.

 Discover top providers of warship design, build and modernisation services

 Based on its intel, insights and decades-long experience in the sector, Naval Technology has listed leading providers of warship design, building and modernisation services, including naval platform design, interiors and accommodation design, shipbuilding services, and marine engineering services.

 The list includes providers of design and construction services for patrol boats and minehunters, combat and information system integration, shipbuilding engineering and project management, and test and evaluation services.

 The information contained within the download document is designed for naval architects, naval project managers, ship design engineers, project managers and schedulers, and technical managers.

 The download contains detailed information on suppliers, product lines and contact details to aid your purchasing decision.

 Related Buyer’s Guides which cover an extensive range of naval technology, solutions and manufacturers can also be found here.